 You want to specify breaks, optimize knot placement, and use specialized functions for spline manipulation such as differentiation and integration.

-If you require specialized spline functions, see the following sections for an overview of splines, and interactive and programmatic spline fitting.
+If you require specialized spline functions, see the following sections for interactive and programmatic spline fitting.

 You can access all spline functions from the